These retailers are closing Canadian locations in 2020

 Scholar’s Choice: The educational toys and teaching materials retailer announced on July 10 it was closing 13 stores across the country.
 Only three stores will remain open – London, Ont., Winnipeg and Moncton – and act as regional sales and distribution centres.
 Scholar’s Choice also filed for creditor protection through a notice of intention to propose a reorganization plan to restructure the company.

-DavidsTea: The Montreal-based beverage retailer announced on July 9 that it was closing 82 of its locations in Canada and all 42 of its U.S. stores to focus more on its e-commerce business and supplying grocery stores and pharmacies.
-The company, which also filed for creditor protection, said it was closing shops that were unprofitable and that it hoped to negotiate more favourable lease terms for the 100 remaining locations in Canada.
-The company said COVID-19 pandemic had worsened an already challenging retail market.
+DavidsTea: The Montreal-based beverage retailer announced on July 30 that it would only reopen 18 of its stores in Canada, shuttering 166 Canadian locations and all of its 42 U.S. stores to focus more on its e-commerce business and supplying grocery stores and pharmacies.
+The company, which has also filed for creditor protection, said the new retail landscape has forced it to “re-evaluate” its business and that the COVID-19 pandemic worsened an already challenging retail market.

 Microsoft: The technology company revealed on June 26 that it would be closing nearly all of its 83 physical stores around the world as part of a “strategic change” for its retail business.
 Microsoft has seven stores in Canada, which will all be closing.
 Only four locations in London, New York City, Sydney, and Redmond, Wash. will remain as “reimagined” physical spaces.